renaissance-publishing/renaissance/content/chapters/18-races.md

           - That race's armor bonus (not more than +3).
           - One natural attack that race has.

-  - Optional Class: Master Shifter
+  - Optional Class: Tempter, Master Shifter

-      - Requires: 30 Ranks in Shapeshifting, either the *More than Form Alone* or *To Crawl and Soar* power (or both)
+      - Requires: either the *More than Form Alone* or *To Crawl and Soar* power (or both)
       - If you have the *More than Form Alone* power, you may choose a second aptitude to gain a bonus in, using the same rules as the first.
       - (You don't have to take another -5 penalty.)
       - If you have the *To Crawl and Soar* power, you choose four times.